 I got the idea to carve up the chicken from a brilliant local restaurant.
 I can take zero credit for the idea but I’m going to use it all over the place.
-Served with the rice noodles in bite size pieces it makes a great dish to eat family style with chopsticks.
+Serve Thai roast chicken in bite size pieces.
+Makes a great dish to eat family style with chopsticks.
 It’s just fun this way but you could also serve it on individual plates.
+Any way you look at it though, this is good eating.

 - 1 3-4 lb quality chicken